Anshu-b/recipes-n-ratings/README.md

 <p></p>

 After running a permutation test 1000 times, our **observed R^2 Difference was -0.0081** and our **p-value is 0.189.** The observed R^2 difference of -0.0081 indicates that the model performed slightly worse on the short reviews compared to the long reviews.
 However, this difference is very small and, given the p-value of 0.189, it is not statistically significant.
 Since the p-value is greater than our 0.05, we **fail to reject** the null hypothesis.
 Therefore, based on the permutation test, there is no significant difference in model performance between short and long reviews.
-Therefore, we can safely conclude that our model **appears to be fair**, at least for review lengths, since its R^2 performance does not differ significantly between short and long reviews.
+We can safely conclude that our model **appears to be fair**, at least based on review lengths, since its R^2 performance does not differ significantly between short and long reviews.